What Are Predatory Journals? | Academic Research Edition

 This unethical business model, which can be considered an "academic scam", exploits both authors and society by taking advantage of people's desire for academic prestige or career advancement without any concern for quality control.

-You would be wise to stay away from Predatory Journals and take time to do the research to make sure you’re working with a reputable publisher.
+It would be wise to stay away from predatory journals and publishers.
+Instead, take the time to do research to make sure you’re working with a reputable publisher.